vanessaklee/canine/README.md

   server: true
 ```

-Hound can be used as a part of ExUnit tests and can be run with `mix test`.
+Hound can be used as a part of ExUnit tests and run with `mix test`.

 ## Sic 'em!